nergmada/cypher-cli/campaigns/cascada/docs/characters/the_professor.md

 **Cost**: none

 You can use light and medium weapons without penalty.
 If you wield a heavy weapon, attacks with it are hindered

-#### Scramble Machine

-**Type**: Action

-**Cost**: 2 Intellect points

-You render one machine within short range unable to function for one round.
-Alternatively, you can hinder any action by the machine (or by someone attempting to use the machine) for one minute

 #### Spin Identity